 In October 2021 the Financial Sector (Climate-related Disclosures and Other Matters) Amendment Act 2021 came into force.
-This Act creates the legal framework to require insurers with more than \$1bln in total assets or \$250bln in annual gross premium revenue to include reporting on climate related matters in their annual reports.
-The details of what the reporting framework will require is still being consulted on with the first disclosures under the new reporting standards expected to be required by the 2023/24 financial year.
+This Act creates the legal framework to require insurers with more than \$1bn in total assets or \$250bn in annual gross premium revenue to include reporting on climate-related matters in their annual reports.
+The New Zealand External Reporting Board has so far issued three consultations on areas that insurers will be expected to report on in relation to climate-related disclosures.
+These three areas are: